x632/ComicApp/README.md

 in the recyclerview it takes you to the detail-view - there you see the comic itself plus the title ofcourse.
 I did not include anything else in the detailview since you can probably see that, that wouldn't really be an issue.
 There is - however - a button which takes you to a wepview-page that shows the explantion for the comic in question.
 I started scraping this also for a few hours, but then I decided to opt for the simple webview instead.
 Its probably the part of the app that´s the least pretty!
 But it was really a question of time running out.
-Also in the detail view you have an option to save to favorites and a button that changes it's text to "remove from favs" as soon as it has changed.
+Also in the detail view you have an option to save to favorites and a button that changes it's text to "remove from favs" as soon as it has saved.
 Well, I think that is pretty much it.
 I used an MVVM-architechture, so all fetching from the internet and database happens in the repository, most of the businesslogic is in viewmodels and then I have 3 activities that handle the explicit ui-stuff.
 This was pretty much the same structure that I have used before so it didn't pose any major issues.
 I found out now, though, that the "viewmodelScope" coroutine apperentely is only running on the main thread.
 Therefore I used IO dispathcer for all the heavy and even "blocking" fetchings